 The person should be conveyed out of the borders of India.

 The person should be conveyed without his consent or without the consent of the person who is legally authorized to consent on his behalf.

 Thus, if a person is not capable of giving valid consent as in the case of a minor or a person with unsound mind, the consent of his lawful guardian is required to take him outside India.

 2. Kidnapping from lawful guardianship –

 Kidnapping from lawful guardianship means taking a child away from his lawful guardian without the guardian's consent.

 Section 361 - Whoever takes or entices any minor under 16 years of age if male or 18 years of age if female, or any person of unsound mind, out of the keeping of the lawful guardian of such minor or person of unsound mind, without the consent of such guardian, is said to kidnap such minor or person from lawful guardianship.

-The words lawful guardian in this section include any person lawfully entrusted with the care or custody of such minor or other person.
+The words lawful guardian in this section include any person lawfully entrusted with the care or custody of such minor or another person.